tradovate/example-api-js/tutorial/WebSockets/EX-08-Realtime-Market-Data/README.md

 ```

 Now when we boot it up, it should do what we intend.
 Upon initialization we connect to the main tradovate API and get our access token.
 Then we send our auth message via the websocket and wait for the open message.
-We should see our UI appear a moment after clicking the 'Watch BTCH1' button.
+We should see our UI appear a moment after clicking the 'Watch' button.
 Congratulations, you've learned how to stream real-time market data using the Tradovate WebSockets API.
 There are still a few other real-time features
 to explore, so we will cover them in the next section.